MatrixOrbital/EVE-Library/README.md

 **SOFTWARE**

-Windows
-You can use the provided EXE files, or build the project.
+Windows: You can use the provided EXE files, or build the project.

-Linux
-You will require to build the project.
+Linux: You will require to build the project.

 **Building**